translate/pootle/docs/developers/deprecation.rst

    2. We won't maintain backward compatibility if that prevents or impacts the needs of the new feature, refactoring, etc.
-   3. We won't maintain backward compatibility if the cost of that far outweights the effort of reconfiguring Pootle.
+   3. We won't maintain backward compatibility if the cost of that far outweighs the effort of reconfiguring Pootle.

 2. We don't want there to be major disruptions that we can avoid with point release.
 That is it shouldn't be painful as we shift features.